3.4k

 Users don't need to have Nix installed before they install Flox, and the process is pain-free.

 There is a Flox installer for macOS users and you can brew install flox.
-There are rpm/deb packages available for those on Linux.
+There are rpm/deb packages available for those on Linux and WSL2.
 When you install on Linux, Flox is registered as a yum/apt repository for seamless upgrades.
 You can also install Flox into an existing Nix or NixOS system.

-Flox offers semantics that technologists are already familiar with: init, search, install, activate, push, and pull.
-Users don't have to learn a new language, and they won't have to dedicate any headspace towards the build & packaging that occurs behind the scenes.
+Flox offers semantics that technologists are already familiar with: init, search, install, activate, push, pull, build, and publish.
+Users don't have to learn a new language, and if they won't have to dedicate any headspace towards the building & packaging that occurs behind the scenes.
 They simply flox install the software they need.

 % flox install nodejs mkcert imagemagick openssh # easy and familiar